Zuellni/ComfyUI-Custom-Nodes/README.md

 #### IF Loader
 Loads models for use with other `IF` nodes.
 #### IF Encoder
 Encodes positive/negative prompts for use with `IF Stage I` and `IF Stage II`.
-Higher `batch_size` results in more images.
 Setting `unload` to `True` removes the model from memory after it's finished.
 Prompts can be reused without having to reload it.
 #### IF Stage I
 Takes the prompt embeds from `IF Encoder` and returns `64x64px` images which can be used with `IF Stage II` or other nodes.
 #### IF Stage II